Pre-submission of your PhD thesis

 Based on the information you send in this e-mail, the Head of the Graduate School will prepare a statement regarding the PhD student´s compliance with the PhD requirements.

-The PhD School will send the thesis and attachments to the assessment committee by e-mail.
+The Graduate School will send the thesis and attachments to the assessment committee by e-mail.

 Preliminary defence date

 Please note!
 As soon as possible after the submission of your PhD thesis, your main supervisor is responsible for arranging a preliminary date for a public defence of the thesis and to inform the Graduate School Secretariat of this date.

 In accordance with the PhD Executive Order, the defence must be held no later than three months after the submission of the PhD thesis.
 The timing should be agreed as soon as possible, as it can be difficult to find a date within the time limit that suits all the involved parties.